Scottish National Gallery extension abandoned after cost soars

 “We’re losing the five-metre strip, but we will still be doubling the amount of exhibition space in the gallery.
 People will still be able to circulate much better around the building - there will no longer be a dead end scenario.

-“The relandscaping of Princes Street Gardens to create better access to the gallery also remains very much in the plans.”
+“The relandscaping of the area into Princes Street Gardens also remains in the plans.”

 Scottish culture secretary Fiona Hyslop said: “I welcome the steps the National Galleries of Scotland has taken to ensure this ambitious project can be delivered in line with the development’s original aims.